Matus-Dubrava/aws/EC2/README.md

 -   EC2 to EC2 direct communication within security group
 -   public load balancer => private EC2 instance
 -   having rules more flexible than fixed IP ranges (IPs can change)

-# Volumes and Snapshots

--   volumes exist on EBS
-    -   virtual hard disk
--   snapshots exist on S3
--   snapshots are point in time copies of Volumes
--   snapshots are incremental - this means that only the blocks that have changed since our last snapshot are moved to S3
--   if it is a first snapshot, it can take some time to create
--   to create a snapshot for Amazon EBS volumes that serve as root devices, we should stop the instance before taking the snapshot (however we can take a snap while the instance is running)
--   we can create AMI's (Amazon Machine Images) from EBS-backed Instances and Snapshots
--   we can change EBS volume size on the fly, including changing the size and storage type
--   volumes will **ALWAYS** be in the same availability zone as EC2 instance (we can't have volume in one AZ and EC2 Instance in another AZ, that would not work due to latency)
--   to move an EC2 volume from one AZ/Region to another, take a snap or create an AMI of it, then copy it to the new AZ/Region
--   snapshots of encrypted volumes are encrypted automatically
--   volumes restored from encrypted snapshots are encrypted automatically
--   we can share snapshots, but only if they are unencrypted

-    -   there snapshots can be shared with other AWS accounts or made public

 ## RAID